mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 and provided to functions, might encourage investigation into being able to provide class dictionaries at runtime.

 As mentioned earlier, I'm not sure if "Instance (Num a)" should have the same data representation that's implicitly created for "Num a =>".
 For this "run-time instances" idea, it would certainly be elegant if it did.
-However, for the TH implementation of this idea it will almost certainly a list of the generated declarations.